-Our experience during those terrible years of the Great Depression and World War II had a strong impact on our image of ourselves as a people and the role of our nation in the world.
-POVERTY AND HUNGER AND UNEMPLOYMENT CAST DARK SHADOWS OVER THE GROWING-UP YEARS OF A WHOLE GENERATION OF AMERICANS.
-ON TOP OF THAT, THERE WAS WORLD WAR II, TO SHOW US HOW FRAGILE ARE THE BONDS OF CIVILIZATION AGAINST THE LUST FOR POWER THAT SOMETIMES SEIZES INDIVIDUALS AND NATIONS.
-WHEN THE WAR WAS OVER, WE WERE DETERMINED THAT IT WOULD WOOLD NEVER HAVE TO GO THROUGH WHAT WE WENT THROUGH WE WERE DETERMINED TO ELIMINATE POVERTY AT HOME AND TO PROTECT OUR ALLIES AGAINST TOTALITARIAN AGGRESSION ABROAD.
-IN THOSE YEARS JUST AFTER WORLD WAR II, THE UNITED STATES WAS THE HERO OF THE WORLD. / WE HAD DESTROYED FASCISM.
-TECHNOLOGICALLY, MILITARILY AND ECONOMICALLY WE WERE THE STRONGEST NATION ON EARTH.
+WERE DETERMINED THAT OUR CHILDREN WOULD NEVER HAVE TO GO THROUGH WHAT WE WENT THROUGH.
+We were determined to eliminate poverty at home and to PROTECT OUR ALLIES AGAINST TOTALITARIAN AGGRESSION ABROAD.
+IN THOSE YEARS JUST AFTER WORLD WAR II, THE UNITED STATES WAS THE HERO OF THE WORLD ...
+WE HAD DESTROYED FASCISM TECHNOLOGICALLY, MILITARILY AND ECONOMICALLY WE WERE THE STRONGEST NATION ON EARTH.
 WE GAVE OUR WEALTH GENEROUSLY TO REBUILD A DEVASTATED EUROPE.
 WE HELPED ESTABLISH DEMOCRATIC GOVERNMENTS IN GERMANY AND JAPAN THAT HAVE FLOURISHED FOR 30 YEARS, SO THAT TODAY OUR FORMER ENEMIES ARE AMONG OUR STRONGEST AND MOST IMPORTANT ALLIES.
-AT HOME, WE PROVIDED FOR VETERANS' BENEFITS THAT ENABLED HUNDREDS OF THOUSANDS OF RETURNING VETERANS TO GET A COLLEGE EDUCATION -- SOMETHING MANY OF THEM WOULD NEVER HAVE DREAMED POSSIBLE OTHERWISE.

-/ IT WAS ONLY NATURAL THAT THESE EXPERIENCES WOULD COLOR OUR VIEW OF OURSELVES AND THE WORLD WE HAD SAVED CIVILIZA-TION FROM FASCIST AGGRESSION, AND WE WERE DETERMINED TO PROTECT IT AGAINST COMMUNIST AGGRESSION / OUR TECHNOLOGICAL PROWESS AND SUPPLIES OF CHEAP ENERGY ENABLED US TO ACHIEVE THE HIGHEST STANDARD OF LIVING IN THE HISTORY OF THE WORLD.
-AND THIS HIGH STANDARD OF LIVING WAS NOT LIMITED TO JUST A PRIVILEGED FEW, BUT WAS ENJOYED BY A MAJORITY OF AMERICANS, FROM THE DEPRESSION FRA PROMISE OF A "CHICKEN IN WENT TO TWO CARS IN EVERY CARAGE."
-WE SHARED OUR WEALTH GENEROUSLY WITH POORER NATIONS AND GAVE AWAY SURPLUS FOOD TO HELP PREVENT STARVATION AROUND THE WORLD WE MADE TREMENDOUS PROGRESS IN WIPING OUT DREAD DISEASES AND IMPROVING HOUSING, HEALTH CARE, EDUCATION AND OTHER PUBLIC SERVICES FOR ALL OUR CITIZENS.
-I DON'T HAVE TO LIST ALL OUR SUCCESSES FOR YOU; EVERYBODY KNOWS WHAT THEY ARE.
-LOOKING BACK ON THEM, THEY SEEM ALMOST MIRACULOUS.
-HUMAN NATURE BEING WHAT IT IS, IT IS NOT SURPRISING THAT WE CAME TO LOOK AT OURSELVES AS HEROES.
-WE WERE THE GOOD GUYS, THE GUYS IN THE WHITE HATS WHOSE MOTIVES WERE ALWAYS PURE; THE ONES WHO PROTECTED THE WEAK AND HELPLESS FROM THE WICKED EVIL-DOER, THE ONES WHO ALWAYS FOUGHT FOR THE RIGHT AND EMERGED THE TRIUMPHANT VICTORS IN THE LAST FRAME.
+IT WAS ONLY NATURAL THAT THESE EXPERIENCES WOULD COLOR OUR VIEW OF OURSELVES AND THE WORLD.

+-11-WE HAD SAVED CIVILIZATION FROM FASCIST AGGRESSION, AND WE WERE DETERMINED TO PROTECT IT AGAINST COMMUNIST AGGRESSION OUR TECHNOLOGICAL PROWESS AND SUPPLIES OF CHEAP ENERGY ENABLED US TO ACHIEVE THE HIGHEST STANDARD OF LIVING IN THE HISTORY OF THE WORLD.
+AND THIS HIGH STANDARD OF LIVING WAS NOT LIMITED TO JUST A PRIVILEGED FEW, BUT WAS ENJOYED BY A MAJORITY OF AMERICANS FROM THE DEPRESSION-ERA PROMISE OF A "CHICKEN IN EVERY POT," WE WENT TO "TWO CARS IN EVERY GARAGE," WE SHARED OUR WEALTH GENEROUSLY WITH POORER NATIONS AND GAVE AWAY SURPLUS FOOD TO HELP PREVENT STARVATION AROUND THE WORLD.
+WE MADE TREMENDOUS PROGRESS IN WIPING OUT DREAD DISEASES AND IMPROVING HOUSING, HEALTH CARE, EDUCATION AND OTHER PUBLIC States and a state of the state SERVICES FOR ALL OUR CITIZENS.

-BUT WHILE WE WERE BUSY CONGRATULATING OURSELVES ON OUR SUCCESSES, THE CURRENTS OF CHANGE WERE SWEEPING OUR SOCIETY AND THE WORLD, AND OUR INSTITUTIONS WERE FOUND TO BE SADLY UNEQUIPPED TO COPE WITH NEW REALITIES.
-EVENTS OF THE LAST DECADE OR SO HAVE FORCED US TO RE-EXAMINE SOME OF OUR MOST CHERISHED ASSUMPTIONS ABOUT OUR-SELVES, OUR LIFESTYLE, AND OUR ROLE IN THE WORLD, THE CIVIL RIGHTS MOVEMENT OF THE MID-1960'S MADE US SEE THAT PREJUDICE AND DISCRIMINATION HAD DENIED LARGE GROUPS OF PEOPLE THE CONSTITUTIONAL PROTECTIONS AND ECONOMIC OPPORTUNITIES TO WHICH THEY WERE ENTITLED AS AMERICAN CITIZENS.
+-12-BUT WHILE WE WERE BUSY CONGRATULATING OURSELVES ON OUR SUCCESSES, THE CURRENTS OF CHANGE WERE SWEEPING OUR SOCIETY AND THE WORLD, AND OUR INSTITUTIONS WERE FOUND TO BE SADLY UNEQUIPPED TO COPE WITH NEW REALITIES, EVENTS OF THE LAST DECADE OR SO HAVE FORCED US TO RE-EXAMINE SOME OF OUR MOST CHERISHED ASSUMPTIONS ABOUT OURSELVES LIFESTYLE, AND OUR ROLE IN THE WORLD, THE CIVIL RIGHTS MOVEMENT OF THE MID-1960'S MADE US SEE THAT PREJUDICE AND DISCRIMINATION HAD DENIED LARGE GROUPS OF PEOPLE THE CONSTITUTIONAL PROTECTIONS AND ECONOMIC OPPORTUNITIES TO WHICH THEY WERE ENTITLED AS AMERICAN CITIZENS.
+THE TRAGIC EXPERIENCE IN VIETNAM DIVIDED US AS A PEOPLE, CALLED INTO QUESTION THE FOUNDATIONS OF OUR FOREIGN POLICY SINCE WORLD WAR II

-The Ashocking Receletions of Power conception + and abuse of Power as recealed in what is known as watergets, demanded lection and patition reform, and the THE TRAGIC EXPERIENCE IN VIETNAM DIVIDED US AS A PEOPLE, CALLED INTO QUESTION THE FOUNDATIONS OF OUR FOREIGN POLICY SINCE WORLD WAR II, AND FORCED US TO EVALUATE CARE-FULLY THE LIMITS OF OUR POWER AND OF OUR KNOWLEDGE OF THE WORLD.
-WE HAVE BEEN CALLED TO A NEW ROLE IN WORLD LEADER-SHIP AS NEW NATIONS, ALTHOUGH CRIPPLED BY POVERTY, STRUGGLE TO ACHIEVE INDEPENDENCE WITH MAJORITY GOVERNMENTS.
-THE ENERGY CRISIS FORCED US TO RECOGNIZE HOW DANGEROUSLY DEPENDENT WE ARE UPON AN UNINTERRUPTED, ABUNDANT SUPPLY OF CHEAP ENERGY FOR OUR ECONOMY, OUR LIFESTYLE AND OUR NATIONAL as a prerequeste of Independence / WE BECAME DEEPLY CONCERNED OVER THE DEGRADATION OF OUR ENVIRONMENT AND THE EXPLOITATION AND DEPLETION OF OUR NATURAL RESOURCES.

-WE HAVE CONFRONTED A TOTALLY UNIQUE PHENOMENON IN ECONOMIC HISTORY, OF SIMULTANEOUS INFLATION AND RECESSION, WHILE THE TENSION AND TRAGEDY OF UNEMPLOYMENT HAVE ENTERED THE HOMES OF COUNTLESS AMERICAN FAMILIES.
+-13-FORCED US TO EVALUATE CAREFULLY THE LIMITS OF OUR POWER AND OF OUR KNOWLEDGE OF THE WORLD.
+WE HAVE BEEN CALLED TO A WORLD LEADERSHIP AS NEW NATIONS STRUGGLE CE WITH MAJORITY OVERMENTS.
+THE ENERGY CRISIS FORCED US TO RECOGNIZE HOW DANGEROUSLY DEPENDENT WE ARE UPON AN UNINTERRUPTED, ABUNDANT SUPPLY OF CHEAP ENERGY FOR OUR ECONOMY, OUR LIFESTYLE AND OUR NATIONAL SECURITY.
+WE BECAME DEEPLY CONCERNED OVER THE DEGRADATION OF OUR ENVIRON-MENT AND THE EXPLOITATION AND DEPLETION OF OUR NATURAL RESOURCES.
+A TOTALLY UNIQUE PHENOMENON IN ECONOMIC E HAVE C HISTORY, OF SIMULTANEOUS INFLATION AND RECESSION, WHILE THE TENSION AND TRAGEDY OF UNEMPLOYMENT HAVE ENTERED THE HOMES OF COUNTLESS AMERICAN FAMILIES.